mmphego/mmphego.github.io/_posts/2019-10-08-A-few-ways-you-can-make-money-as-a-dev-or-non-dev.md

 Another great idea to make extra money online that I wasn’t aware of is podcasting.
 There are so many podcasts out there, and some of them make a lot of money either through Ads or sponsorship.

-Some few ideas of podcast topics/subject one can consider are finance, personal health, programming and etc. If you know the subject you can record videos and sell it online or upload on YouTube or similar.
+Some few ideas of podcast topics/subject one can consider are finance, personal health, programming etc. If you know the subject you can record videos and sell it online or upload on YouTube or similar.

 ## Coaching/Teaching